 2. Application-level Kill Switch

-This kill switch helps you to protect only particular apps using a VPN.
+This kill switch type works at the application level and enables you to set particular applications to close during the VPN connection drops.
 For instance, you can close your web browser, torrent client, or email client to prevent data leakage.

 3. Permanent Kill Switch

 A permanent kill switch enables you to surf the web only when you establish a secure connection with a VPN.
 A permanent kill switch also works when you wish to cut the connection with the VPN server manually.
-As the name suggests, your device won’t receive internet coverage during restart or shutdown.
+As the name suggests, your device won’t receive internet coverage during a restart or shutdown.

 If you are a privacy enthusiast, we recommend using a permanent kill switch, which provides consistent and constant online protection and encryption.
 If you need encryption only at certain times, say you connect to a public Wi-Fi, a temporary kill switch will best suit you.